-Study Finds that limiting the H-1B visa hinders US economy
+Study Finds that Limiting the H-1B Visas Hinders US Economy

 Nationally, the study explains that over the past two years visa denials have caused America to miss out on creating upwards of 231,224 tech jobs for American-born employees.
 Kate Hanson, a spokeswoman for Fwd.us, an issue advocacy group, has stated that the research conducted adds to an “overwhelming body of work that makes the clear case that fixing our broken immigration system and passing reform legislation will boost economic growth, create American jobs and maintain the U.S.’ competitive advantage in a modern, global economy.”
 While, other experts argue that reform will only suppress temporary foreign workers’ wages and that the tech industry only wants to employ a less costly workforce instead of offering positions to US-born applicants.
 Further, more than half of the visas granted last year went to offshore outsourcing firms.